Cy Endfield: Endfield's film work

 For several years the director worked on commercials, while he and Baker engaged in a long struggle to make Zulu (1964), a recreation of the 1879 engagement between four thousand Zulu warriors and a small garrison of British soldiers at Rorke's Drift, in southern Africa.
-With a script by John Prebble, Endfield and Baker (co-producers of the film) eventually achieved financing from Joseph Levine, as well as from Paramount.
+With a script by John Prebble, Endfield and Baker (co-producers of the film) eventually secured financing from Joseph Levine, as well as from Paramount.
 The resulting film was a huge success in Britain and has remained one of the most popular of British war films.